BasicWolf/archived-kaylee/doc/firststeps.rst

 what kind of task every node will recieve and how the results are collected.

 Why do we need controllers at all?
 Why not communicate directly with projects?
-It's simple: the world on the other side of Kaylee is not perfect.
+It is simple: the world on the other side of Kaylee is not perfect.
 You can never be sure whether a node with assigned task will return the results (as it can disconnect without notifying Kaylee) or the results will be correct at all.
 A controller can be designed to send the same task to multiple